vincentbernat/nodecastor/README.md

 This library is an experiment to provide a sender API for Google Chromecast devices using mDNS and some TLS protobuf protocol instead of the DIAL discovery protocol.
-Google
-[recently switched away from DIAL][1].
+Early Chromecasts made use of DIAL but Google [switched away from it][1].
 While SSDP/DIAL support is still present and some applications are still using it (like YouTube), existing applications have to migrate to the new SDK using the new protocol.